Featured Job: Restoring History

 The first thing you should do when hiring a contractor for repairs to a historic building is to hire a structural engineer.
 Some contractors have an engineer on staff, but other times you may need to hire one on your own.

-The next step in the process is to document how the foundation looks before any work is done.
+The next step is to document how the foundation looks before any work is done.
 The repaired foundation must look remarkably similar to the original walls.
 Take many photos and videos from different angles and write down any details you may see.
 By having these documents for the contractor, they will be better able to match the original foundation’s appearance.

 You are now ready for the next step: hiring the foundation contractor.
 Make sure that they have experience working with historic structures.
 For example, Pro Foundation Technology has been restoring foundations for over thirty years.
 The structural engineer will also ensure that the contractor’s plans are sound, helping prevent any collapse or damage to the foundation.